Big-Zaza/Group4_cloned_repo/README.md

 # appbank
-This repo contains my project of a banking app
+This repo contains the content of group4 cloned repostiory